15 Customer Service Phrases to Avoid and Why

 • “I’m really sorry and I wish we could solve this problem for you.
 Maybe you could try X.”

-• “I apologize, but my hands are tied when it comes to this issue.”
+• “I apologise, but my hands are tied when it comes to this issue.”

 3. “Can you remind me of your name and phone number?”